teymurgahramanov/app22-aws-terraform/README.md

-# AWS Infrastructure for App22 with Terraform
+# AWS Infrastructure for  [App22](https://github.com/teymurgahramanov/app22) with Terraform

-Terraform project for provisioning AWS infrastructure for [App22](https://github.com/teymurgahramanov/app22)

 Used AWS services and features:
 - Elastic Container Service